sjdj0147/sjdj0147/README.md

 ## :wave:Hi there:wave: :

 - **Have a nice day! everyone!
-My name is DongJu Kwon, and my hobby is working out!**
+My name is DongJu Kweon, and my hobby is working out!**

 ## :school:School:school: :